devnull-cz/c-prog-lang/modules/negative-numbers.md

 # Negative numbers

-Negative numbers are usually stored in [two's complement](https://en.wikipedia.org/wiki/Two's_complement) (however, that is implementation defined by C99).
+The way negative numbers are stored is implementation defined in C99.
+They are **usually** stored in [two's complement](https://en.wikipedia.org/wiki/Two's_complement) format.

 In short, you take an absolute value, create one's complement (inverting the digits in binary representation) and add 1.
 There are several advantages of